squillero/computational-intelligence/README.md

 Students are also encouraged to join the Telegram group [polito_01urrov](https://t.me/polito_01urrov).

 > **Copyright (c) [Giovanni Squillero](https://squillero.github.io/) <[squillero@polito.it](mailto:squillero@polito.it)**>
-Copying and distributing these files are permitted under certain conditions, see [LICENSE](./LICENSE.md) for details.
+Copying and distributing these files are permitted under certain conditions, see the [license](./LICENSE.md) for details.